Safe & Welcoming Community

 Boulder’s parks are treasured shared community spaces.
 I have been advocating for them to be clean and well-maintained.
 I support Boulder’s current safety and preservation initiatives, including the ban on propane tanks, tents, and camping in public spaces.

 We must increase safety in the areas directly surrounding our schools, especially Boulder High School.
-I support enforcing the camping ban, closing off the space surrounding the school, and enforcing a drug-free zone.
+I support enforcing the camping ban and enforcing a drug-free zone.

 Combating Property Crime